This is a comprehensive guide to help you buy the best adjustable weight bench for your home gym.

 - Dumbbell/Barbell Spotting Stand Combo (for the dumbbell stand only, get the Dumbbell Spotting Stand; for barbell spotting stand only, get the Spotting Stand Base and the Spotting Stand Barbell Adapter)

-- It’s lightweight at just 68 lbs due to its unique design that eliminates the need for a traditional frame that would otherwise add to the weight.
-This makes moving it around your home gym a very low effort task; the included wheels also help with this, too.
+- It’s lightweight, weighing a mere 68 lbs thanks to its unique design that eliminates the need for a traditional frame that would otherwise add to the weight.
+This makes moving it around your home gym a very low effort task; the included wheels make this even easier.

-Here are the main cons of the Super Bench PRO compared to other adjustable benches:
+Here are the main negatives of the Super Bench Pro vs other adjustable weight benches:

-- Lower max weight capacity of 600 lbs on incline settings.
-This is due to the weight limitations imposed by the relatively weaker seat attachment.
-If you’re a 200+ lb guy who can incline press 300+ lbs (or any other combo approaching 550-600 lbs total), you’ll probably want to consider an alternative adjustable bench.
+- Lower max weight capacity of 600 lbs on incline.
+This is due primarily to the leverages that can be applied against the relatively weaker seat attachment.
+If you’re a 200+ lb guy who can incline press 300+ lbs (or any other combo approaching 550-600 lbs total), you may want to seek out an an alternative.
+The state limit on decline is also 600 lbs.
+But in reality it's somewhat higher, since there's no seat on decline, which is the main reason for the 600 lb capacity on incline.
+Still, to play it safe, just consider the limit on incline and decline to be 600 lbs.

 If you’re interested in the differences between the original Ironmaster Super Bench vs the Ironmaster Super Bench Pro, I’ll quickly review them below:

-- The 600 lb max capacity on incline settings is insufficient for you now or in the foreseeable future.
+- The 600 lb rating on incline is insufficient for your weight/strength

-- The 10.5” back pad width is too narrow for your shoulders or your personal preferences based on using other benches.
+- The 10.5” wide back pad is too narrow for your preferences

-- Rep FB-3000 Flat Bench: $94 + S&H. This is an excellent value, but you do lose out on the grippy vinyl you get with my above two recommendations.
+- Rep FB-3000 Flat Bench: $94 + S&H. This is a solid bench with a crazy good price.
+But you do lose out on the grippy vinyl cover that you get with my two choices above.

-- All in all, the combined price of the AB-3000 plus whichever flat bench you get, will be anywhere from $343 + S&H to $449 + S&H. This is still in the same ballpark as the Ironmaster Super Bench Pro, which is $369 shipped.
+- The total price of the Rep AB-3000 plus whichever flat utility bench you decide on will run you anywhere between $343 + S&H and $449 + S&H. That's around the same price as the Super Bench Pro ($369 shipped; add an extra $69 if you want the decline attachment).

 Ironmaster Super Bench Pro - Key Features & Specs: